pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/attributes.md

 # User Attribute Packet Grammar

-* A User Attribute packet MUST contain only subpackets that are specified for use in a User Attribute packet.
+* A User Attribute packet MUST contain only subpackets that are explicitly permitted for use in a User Attribute packet.
 * A User Attribute packet SHOULD contain a Subject Valid From subpacket.
 * If a User Attribute packet contains an unknown subpacket whose type field has the critical bit set, it MUST disregard the entire User Attribute packet.